Illinois Car Accident Evidence Guide: What to Keep and What Disappears Fast

 If you want a practical guide to documenting how injuries affect everyday life (including “loss of normal life” in Illinois), see: How Injuries Affect Everyday Life in Illinois.

-Vehicle and repair evidence: more important than most people think
+Why does vehicle and repair evidence matter more than most people think?

-Even in an injury case, vehicle evidence matters because it helps explain the forces involved.
+Even in an Illinois injury case, vehicle evidence matters because it helps explain the forces involved.

 Save photos of damage before repairs, tow receipts, body shop estimates, and the final repair bill.